Police-App-FMI/Proiect-MDS/README.md

 ## Explanation of Key Elements
-	- Gradient Background: Provides a visually appealing gradient background.
+- **Gradient Background**: Provides a visually appealing gradient background.
-	- Rounded Corners: Adds rounded corners to containers for a modern look.
+- **Rounded Corners**: Adds rounded corners to containers for a modern look.
-	- Email and Password Validation: Uses the email_validator package to validate email 	  addresses and ensures passwords are at least 6 characters long.
+- **Email and Password Validation**: Uses the email_validator package to validate email addresses and ensures passwords are at least 6 characters long.
-	- Login Button: Triggers the verifyLogin function from User_provider to handle 	  authentication logic.
+- **Login Button**: Triggers the verifyLogin function from User_provider to handle authentication logic.